anishsharma251205-bit/Archlens-multi-agent-system-architecture-evaluator-/README.md

 - More specialized architecture agents
 - Improved diagram understanding
-- Cloud/hosted vision model support alongside local LLaVA
+- More vision models in the OpenRouter pool
 - Better architecture component extraction
 - More advanced RAG retrieval
 - Historical architecture comparison